How to make homemade cornbread

 Whole grains and legumes

-It's a bridge too far for the majority, I suppose, but we are trying to comply with the Cancer Forum's dictate that we should be having a whole grain and a legume with every meal.
+It is a bridge too far for virtually everyone, I suppose but we are trying to comply with the Cancer Forum's dictate that we should be having a whole grain and a legume with every meal.
+We don't succeed but that is the goal.

 I have watched too many go through that absolute misery; in season one could easily enjoy a small portion of this homemade cornbread for breakfast, lunch and supper.